 The Franklin Institute science museum opened to the public on January 1, 1934, titling itself a "Wonderland of Science," and was one of the first museums in the nation to offer a hands-on approach to learning about the physical world.
 Three major capital campaigns (1990, 2003, and 2012) enabled physical and programmatic expansion resulting in the existing facility, which contains more than 400,000 square feet of exhibit space, two auditoriums, and the Tuttleman IMAX Theater.
 The Institute also operates the Fels Planetarium, the second oldest planetarium in the Western Hemisphere.
 The Institute is home to the Benjamin Franklin National Memorial, which was fully restored in 2010 and which is open free to the public.
 It is one of just a handful of national memorials in the custody of a private institution.

 In June 2014 the Institute opened a new wing: the 53,000-square-foot Nicholas and Athena Karabots Pavilion houses a STEM education and conference center, a climate-controlled traveling exhibition gallery, and the new core exhibit Your Brain, in which visitors can explore neuroscience and their own senses.
-The new building will be LEED-Silver certified thanks to its many energy-saving and “green” features, and has received an award from the American Institute of Architects.
+The new building is LEED-Silver certified thanks to its many energy-saving and “green” features, and has received an award from the American Institute of Architects.